 Did you enjoy the fresh local veggies at the Sitka Farmers Market this summer?
 Did you take any of our garden education classes this spring?
 Are you concerned about increasing access to local food for all Sitka residents?

-The Sitka Local Foods Network is holding an open house for potential board members and volunteers from 6-7 p.m. on Wednesday, May 4.
-Due to COVID-19 coronavirus health concerns and the need to social-distance, we will meet using Zoom online meetings (a meeting link will be sent by email if you contact Charles Bingham at the email address below).
+The Sitka Local Foods Network holds an open house for potential board members and volunteers from 6-7 p.m. on Tuesday, Feb.
+1 (we don’t meet as often during the summer months).
+Due to COVID-19 coronavirus health concerns and the need to social-distance, we meet using Zoom online meetings (a meeting link will be sent by email if you contact Charles Bingham at the email address below).
 This is a good time to learn about what we’re doing and how you can help.

 Please consider joining the board of directors for the Sitka Local Foods Network to help us pursue our mission to increase the amount of locally produced and harvested food in the diets of Southeast Alaskans.
 We need more board members in order to keep running our programs.

 Board members help direct the Sitka Local Foods Network, a non-profit that promotes the harvest and use of local food in Sitka.
 In addition to setting the focus of the group during our monthly meetings, board members also serve on at least one committee supporting at our three main projects of the Sitka Farmers Market, St. Peter’s Fellowship Farm, and garden education.
 In 2018, we launched the annual Sitka Food Business Innovation Contest to encourage food entrepreneurs in Sitka.